ROCm/roctracer/doc/roctracer_spec.md

 records logging.
 The APIs of different runtimes at different levels are considered as different API domains with assigned domain IDs.
 For example, language level and driver level.
-The API callbacks provide the API calls arguments and are called on  two phases on “enter” and on “exit”.
+The API callbacks provide the API calls arguments and are invoked on “enter” and on “exit” phases.
 The activity records are logged to the ring buffer and can be associated with the respective API calls using the correlation ID.
-Activity API can be used to enable collecting of the records with timestamping data for API calls and asynchronous activity like the kernel submits, memory copies and barriers
+Activity API can be used to enable the collection of records with timestamping data for API calls and asynchronous activity like the kernel submits, memory copies, and barriers.

 Tracing domains:
-•	roctracer_domain_t – runtime API domains, HIP, HSA, etc…
+•	roctracer_domain_t – Runtime API domains, HIP, HSA, etc.
-•	roctracer_op_string – Return Op string by given domain and activity Op code
+•	roctracer_op_string – Returns Op string using given domain and activity Opcode.
-•	roctracer_op_code –  Return Op code and kind by given string
+•	roctracer_op_code –  Returns Opcode using given string.

 Callback API:
-•	roctracer_rtapi_callback_t  – runtime API callback type
+•	roctracer_rtapi_callback_t  – Runtime API callback type
-•	roctracer_enable_op_callback – enable runtime API callback
+•	roctracer_enable_op_callback – Enable runtime API callback using domain and Opcode.
-                                       by domain and Op code
-•	roctracer_enable_domain_callback – enable runtime API callback
-                                           by domain for all Ops
+•	roctracer_enable_domain_callback – Enable runtime API callback using the domain for all Ops.
-•	roctracer_enable_callback – enable runtime API callback for
+•	roctracer_enable_callback – Enable runtime API callback for all domains and all Ops.
-                                    all domains, all Ops
-•	roctracer_disable_op_callback – disable runtime API callback
+•	roctracer_disable_op_callback – Disable runtime API callback using domain and Opcode.
-                                        by domain and Op code
-•	roctracer_enable_op_callback – enable runtime API callback
-                                       by domain for all Ops
+•	roctracer_enable_op_callback – Enable runtime API callback using the domain for all Ops.
-•	roctracer_enable_op_callback – enable runtime API callback for
+•	roctracer_enable_op_callback – Enable runtime API callback for all domains and all Ops.
-                                       all domains, all Ops

 Activity API:
 •	roctracer_record_t – activity record